dcaravel/broken-image-reg/README.md

 ```

 ### Proxy
-Proxies requests to quay.io to pull the image and cache it locally on the filesystem for future serving
+Proxies requests to another registry and caches locally

+Will default to `quay.io` if no hostname found in the image path

 Executed when none of the above APIs match the request